If you or your loved one have been diagnosed with multiple myeloma, we’re here to help you.

 We welcome your feedback and your thoughts on how we can ensure this organisation achieves its mission.

-If you or your loved one have been diagnosed with multiple myeloma, we can help you learn about treatment options and point you to services and resources to help you cope with the disease.
+If you or your loved one have been diagnosed with myeloma, on this website, through our events and in our facebook group, you will be able to find information about myeloma to help you cope with the disease.

 Ken Romeril MBChB, FRACP, FRCPA